netblue30/firejail/README.md

 ## STUN/WebRTC disabled in default netfilter configuration

-The  current netfilter configuration looks like this:
+The  current netfilter configuration (--netfilter option) looks like this:
 `````
              *filter
               :INPUT DROP [0:0]